 Without the education I received from the MS program in Exercise Physiology at The College of St. Scholastica, I could not even dream of performing the tasks I do as a Clinical Exercise Physiologist.
 My time at St. Scholastica has given me the ability to do what I enjoy and to use my education on a daily basis.

-I graduated from The College of St. Scholastica in 2009 with a Bachelor of Science in Exercise Physiology.
-My education at CSS has led me to a Master's of Education in Applied Kinesiology at the University of Minnesota, with an emphasis in sport and exercise science.
+I graduated from The College of St. Scholastica in 2009 with a BS in Exercise Physiology.
+My education at CSS has led me to a Masters of Education in Applied Kinesiology at the University of Minnesota, with an emphasis in sport and exercise science.
 My undergraduate degree from CSS has helped be very successful in my pursuit of a master's degree.
 The University of Minnesota has just revitalized their human and sports performance laboratory.
 With the extensive laboratory experience I gained at CSS I have been able to make a significant contribution to this process.
 At a large research institution there is much less time for instruction on protocols and how to use the equipment so my previous knowledge has been very useful.

 While going to school I founded Superior Performance by Kask.
 It is a small endurance coaching business that works with a variety of athletes.
 Through this I coach athletes in many endurance sports as well as run summer programs for Nordic skiers in college and high school.
 My undergraduate degree coupled with what I have learned recently in my graduate program allows me to help my clients reach their performance goals.
 With so many coaches relying on only their training experience to coach others having a physiology background has made it possible for me to a be a much more versatile and successful coach.